Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - question8 in heaps to be done still
 - question9 and question 10 to be done still
 - delete part of trees question1 to be done
+- trees mirror tree implementation to be done